yongyizang/SynthTab/README.md

 ![Performance](Performance.png)

+## Known Bugs

+Thanks to Jackson Loth from QMUL, we discovered some rendering bugs in our pipeline.
+When two same-pitched notes are played on the same string in sequence with no gap in between (i.e. first note's offset == second note's onset), the commericial VST we used would sometimes ignore the second note.

+For acoustic guitars, 8994/11132 (80.8%) of the songs are affected; each song contains a mean of 1.48 seconds and standard deviation of 4.77 seconds of affected regions.
+For each acoustic guitar that contains these bugs, 127.66/3511.35 (3.63%) hours of total playing time is problematic.
+The most affected song contains 423 seconds of bug, while the least affected song contains 0.026 seconds of it.

+For electric guitars, 32179/38838 (82.9%) of the songs are affected; each song contains a mean of 1.08 seconds and standard deviation of 4.97 seconds of affected regions.
+For each electric guitar that contains these bugs, 340.73/9601.54 (3.55%) hours of total playing time is problematic.
+The most affected song contains 472 seconds of bug, while the least affected song contains 0.011 seconds of it.
+It's worth noting that due to the large size of the dataset, we did not render all electric guitar MIDIs, but randomly sampled from the pool; so the distribution should be similar, but the exact numbers may differ.

+We will release the exact timestamps of problematic regions soon.

 ## Updates
 - **Feb 2023**: The full SynthTab dataset has been uploaded to MEGA and Baidu Netdisk.
 Feel free to download and use it!